Lactose Intolerance Breath Test in NYC

 What is the lactulose breath test for SIBO?

-How do I prepare for the SIBO breath test?
+What should you do to prepare for a SIBO test?